 (b) Oversee the work of the JCR committee.

-(c) Represent the JCR in College meetings and on OUSU Council.
+(c) Represent the JCR in College meetings and on Oxford SU Council.

 (d) Ensure that this Constitution is adhered to.

-(e) Have overall responsibility for the administration of the annual room ballot, and the subsequent allocation of rooms.
+(e) Assist the Vice-President – Domestic in the conduct of the annual room ballot, and the subsequent allocation of rooms.